oroinc/documentation/backend/configuration/yaml/workflows.rst

 **type**: ``boolean``

-If this option is set to ``true``, the workflow is treated as built-in which means that it cannot be modified or removed via the user inteface.
+If this option is set to ``true``, the workflow is treated as built-in which means that it cannot be modified or removed via the user interface.

 start_step